ShivaKanchi/Zomato_Clone/README.md

 Mongoose
 bcrypt
 JsonWebToken
-Passport and Passport-jwt(Authorization of token and Authentication) joi npm(Validations for schema) aws-sdk(to work with aws acc) multer(to store imgs in ram while upload) passport-google-oauth2 (for google authentication)
+Passport & Passport-jwt(Authorization of token and Authentication) joi npm(Validations for schema) aws-sdk(to work with aws acc) multer(to store images in ram while upload) passport-google-oauth2 (for google authentication)

 -DevPackages: